Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Introduction

-\textbf{Acknowledgements:} The author thanks Gary McGuire for carefully reading a preliminary version of this survey, to Mike Scott for providing most of the practical highlights on RLWE and to the Basque Center for Applied Mathematics for their invitation to give this course.
-Active and insightful discussion with the audience of the course, and in particular with Sebasti\'a Xamb\'o set the author to write this work.
+\textbf{Acknowledgements:} The author thanks Gary McGuire for carefully reading a preliminary version of this survey, to Mike Scott for providing most of the practical highlights on RLWE and to the Basque Center for Applied Mathematics for their invitation to give this course and to take part in the postquantum cryptography mini-symposum at ICIAM 2019.
+Active and insightful discussion with the audience of the course and seminar, and in particular with Sebasti\'a Xamb\'o set the author to write this work.